 We entered the lobby and were impressed by the elegant corridor in front of us.
 The front desk is located to the left, the concierge desk to the right and both are well indicated.
 Behind this intersection lies a long and narrow corridor with plenty of windows on one side that make it bathe in light.

 We had to wait in line at the front desk but that’s to be expected when you arrive at a time when check-out is in full progress.
 The receptionist who greeted us, was genuinely kind and courteous.
 She acknowledged my Hilton Honors status and took her time to explain what was included in the Incredibles 2 package we had booked.
 Our room, located in the Waldorf Astoria Trianon Palace Versailles’ main palace building, wasn’t ready yet.
 That’s a matter we had anticipated since we arrived in the morning.
 So, we had planned a picnic around noon followed by an afternoon of exploration.
-Read all about visiting Versailles in our upcoming article.
+Click here to read all about our visit to Versailles.

 We decided to explored the hotel grounds before going picnicking in the Versailles park.
 The hotel has a manicured garden with beautiful flowers.
 To the joy of our girls, there were many butterflies to be found too.